RonenNess/BonEngine/README.md

 - Some validations and protections against access violation due to faulty usage.
 - Removed warnings from third party files.
 - Renamed DLLEXPORT to BON_DLLEXPORT, to reduce chance of collision with other libs.
-- Added C API to allow binding with other languages [in progress].
+- Added C API to allow binding with other languages.
 - Rewrote the cached text textures mechanism to be more efficient, less code, and now text support max width, rotation and other effects.
 - Added API to set rendering viewport.
 - Added API to draw circles.